battle of panipat

 Table of Contents

 The first Battle of Panipat took place on April 20, 1526.
-The first battle of Panipat was fought between Babur and Ibrahim Lodi.
-It led to the establishment of the Mughal dynasty and the end of the Delhi sultanate.
+The first Panipat war was fought between Babur and Ibrahim Lodi.
+It led to the Mughal dynasty’s establishment and the Delhi sultanate’s end.
 When Babur marched out for Lahore, the Lodi army also marched and routed.
-Babur placed Alam Khan as the governor, who was one of the rebel uncles of Ibrahim Lodi.
+Babur placed Alam Khan as the governor, one of Ibrahim Lodi’s rebel uncles.
 But Alam Khan was soon displaced, and Babur supplied Alam Khan with troops.
 Babur realized that Ibrahim would not allow him to conquer Punjab.

 Babur’s forces comprised around 15,000 men with 20 – 24 field artillery pieces.
 There were 30,000 – 40,000 men in Ibrahim’s army, along with the 1000 elephants.
 Babur’s army used guns, but Ibrahim Lodi was unaware of any field artillery.
-The sounds of the cannons used to frighten the war elephants of Ibrahim Lodi.
+The sounds of the cannons used to frighten Ibrahim Lodi’s war elephants.
 The tactics of Tulughma and Araba worked in the favour of Babur.

 The feudatories and generals of Ibrahim Lodi abandoned him in the middle of a war and changed their parties.
 Babur’s army defeated Lodi’s army, and Ibrahim Lodi died on the battleground.
 Babur established the Mughal dynasty.
 The Lodi dynasty ended with the end of this war.